Capitol of Puerto Rico: Orientation

-Situated above the northern cliffs of San Juan Islet, the main façade of the Capitol is oriented to the north facing Luis Muñoz Rivera Avenue and the North Atlantic Ocean, while the rear façade is oriented to the south facing Juan Ponce de León Avenue and San Juan Bay.
+Situated immediately above the northern cliffs of San Juan Islet, the main façade of the Capitol is oriented to the north, facing Luis Muñoz Rivera Avenue and the North Atlantic Ocean.
+The rear façade is oriented to the south, facing Juan Ponce de León Avenue, San Juan Bay, and the main island of Puerto Rico.
+The north orientation of the main façade of building symbolizes the welcoming of all visitors coming from outside of Puerto Rico, while the south orientation of the rear façade symbolizes the welcoming of all visitors within Puerto Rico.